Education Counts

 • Approval date.

-For a full list of fields in the .moe file refer to the Student Management System Roll Return Specifications.
+For a full list of fields in the .moe file refer to the Student management system roll return specification manual.

 What if my school doesn't use an SMS?